Temples of Bangkok, Thailand

 Temple Run in Bangkok

-I recommend wearing a good pair of comfy shoes, cotton clothes (observed temple rules), 10 swipes of deodorant, sunglasses, huge bottled water, hat/umbrella/a box/ a leaf/ a plywood/ a ceiling and another bottled water.
+I recommend wearing a good pair of comfy shoes, cotton clothes (observed temple rules), 10 swipes of deodorant, sunglasses, huge bottled water, a hat/umbrella/a box/ a leaf/ a plywood/ a ceiling and another bottled water.
 Let's go!

 Travel Tips